 The roots of many hibiscus plants are toxic.
 Even if the plant itself isn’t.
 There is very little known about the toxic properties of hibiscus.
 But, it’s thought that all parts of the plant, flower, and root can cause poisoning.
 Toxicity in dogs appears to be rare.
 There are only a few reported cases of known hibiscus poisonings.

 Bear in mind that even if your dog eats a non-toxic species of hibiscus, there is still a risk he could become sick.
 All plants contain a lot of fiber, and if your pup eats too much greenery of any kind, there is a risk the extra fiber could cause a nasty tummy upset, which usually means vomiting or diarrhea, or both.

 Herbicides And Pesticides

 There is also a risk that any plant Fido eats could have been treated with poisonous chemicals such as herbicides or pesticides.
 When used at the correct concentration, it is unlikely these will have any toxic effects.
 However, it is still sensible to err on the side of caution and prevent your canine companion from eating any plants that could have been contaminated with chemicals.

 As with anything that your pup eats, there is a small risk that he might be allergic to hibiscus.
 An allergic reaction could present as anything from a mild case of skin hives to anaphylaxis which is life-threatening.
 If you are concerned that your dog has eaten hibiscus and is allergic to it, then contact your veterinarian immediately for advice.

 My Dog Ate Hibiscus.
 What Should I Do?

 If Fido’s gotten into the Hibiscus in your garden, there are several steps that you’ll need to take to make sure your pup is safe.
-While your pup’s health will hinge on the type of Hibiscus eaten, and the amount, there’s still some bases that you’ll want to cover.
+While your pup’s health will hinge on the type of Hibiscus eaten and the amount, there are still some bases that you’ll want to cover.

 Step #1: Secure Your Pup